karthik101/30loops-user-docs/30loops-user-docs/client.rst

 ::

-    thirty restore <app>.database <location>
+    thirty restore <app>.postgres <location>

-Restores a database from a specified URL.
-The current database will be deleted, and a new database will be created and restored from the specified database dump.
+Restores a postgres from a specified URL.
+The current postgres will be deleted, and a new postgres will be created and restored from the specified postgres dump.

-The command we use internally to restore the database is:
+The command we use internally to restore the postgres is:

 .. code-block:: bash

-    pg_restore --clean --no-acl --no-owner -d <database>
+    pg_restore --clean --no-acl --no-owner -d <postgres>

-To make sure the database is restored correctly, you should dump your database with the following command:
+To make sure the postgres is restored correctly, you should dump your postgres with the following command:

 .. code-block:: bash

-    pg_dump -Fc --no-acl --no-owner <database> > <dumpfile>
+    pg_dump -Fc --no-acl --no-owner <postgres> > <dumpfile>

 **Example:**

 .. code-block:: bash

-    thirty restoredb cherrypyon30loops http://mywebpage.com/database.dump
+    thirty restoredb cherrypyon30loops http://mywebpage.com/postgres.dump

 **Required Arguments:**

 ``<location>``
-  The location of the database dump file.
+  The location of the postgres dump file.

 restart
 -------